michelenatale/Cryptography/C-Abi-Bridge-Aot/Docs/AcademicProposal/AcademicProposal_ETH_EPFL_EN.md

 ### 1.1 Reference to the Executive Summary

 A concise institutional overview of the project is available in the file [**ExecutiveSummary.md**](ExecutiveSummary.md).
-It summarizes the key architectural, security‑related, and organizational aspects and serves as an entry point for professors and academic decision‑makers.
+It summarizes the key architectural, security‑related, and organizational aspects and serves as a high‑level entry point for professors and academic decision‑makers before engaging with the deeper scientific content of this ETH/EPFL edition.

 ## 2. Architectural Foundations